roowilliams/roowilliams.com/src/blog-posts/2020-03-19-habits-and-focus.md

 ## Misguided Focus

 2019 was a wild ride of extreme highs and extreme lows, and after suddenly leaving my role at Twitter due to visa complications and eventually settling here in Portland I found myself a little lost and desperately searching for a way to create something of value.
-I had been helping my mother-in-law set up ecommerce for her gallery business which immediately paid off when we received 2 orders within the first week!
+I had been helping my mother-in-law set up ecommerce for her gallery business ([Gallery at Home](https://www.galleryathome.co.uk/)) which immediately paid off when we received 2 orders within the first week!
 Being close to what seemed like an immediate success got me thinking...
 I have always loved creating things and experimenting aesthetically so maybe I too could create and sell artwork?

 I thought pursuing art full-time would allow me to work with my creative whims in a way that was productive.
 It was a liberating thought and I got super excited.
 I spoke to friends, met other local artists and on my wife's advice worked to creating a strategy for making it real.